jxnblk/mdx-go/docs/configuration.md

 ## Layout components

-mdx-go includes layout components for quickly adding default styles and layouts to your app.
+mdx-go includes optional layout components for quickly adding default styles and layouts to your app.

+Read more about the built-in layout components:

 - [Layout](/Layout)
 - [DocsLayout](/DocsLayout)